antoniogrv/kmer-kubeless/README.md

 # Results

 # Citations of works used
-This section provides citations of all the work used in the development of this project
+This section provides citations of all the work used in the development of this project.
 * **DNABert**: [Yanrong Ji and others, DNABERT: pre-trained Bidirectional Encoder Representations from Transformers model for DNA-language in genome, Bioinformatics, Volume 37, Issue 15, 1 August 2021, Pages 2112–2120](https://doi.org/10.1093/bioinformatics/btab083).